 These patients merit special mention because they require a more extensive workup by a specialist.
 One useful way to categorize these patients is based on radiographic findings with and without symptoms.
 This method places these children in 1 of 3 categories (see the Table below) that help to narrow the differential diagnoses.

 A careful history and examination are helpful to further narrow the differential diagnosis (see Differential Diagnosis).
 However, more testing is often needed to confirm most of these diagnoses and is generally outside the scope of a primary care provider.

 Table.
 Categorizing Patients Based on Symptoms, Which Assists in Differential Diagnosis of Those With Recurrent Pneumonias

 Diagnostic tests for pneumonia may include the following:

-New data show that point-of-care ultrasonography accurately diagnoses most cases of pneumonia in children and young adults.
+Data show that point-of-care ultrasonography accurately diagnoses most cases of pneumonia in children and young adults.
 In a study of 200 babies, children, and young adults (≤21 years), ultrasonography had an overall sensitivity of 86% and a specificity of 89% for diagnosing pneumonia.
-Ultrasonography may eventually come to replace x-rays for diagnosis[1, 2]
+Ultrasonography may eventually come to replace x-rays for diagnosis[1, 2, 29]

 Identifying the causative infectious agent is the most valuable step in managing a complicated case of pneumonia.
 Unfortunately, an etiologic agent can be difficult to identify as various organisms cause pneumonia.
 Bacterial (including mycoplasmal, chlamydial, and acid fast), viral, and fungal infections are relatively common and have similar presentations, complicating clinical diagnosis.
 Furthermore, basic laboratory testing and radiologic testing are often not helpful in determining the etiology of pneumonia, and the treatments widely vary.